kaffarell/snoopy/README.md

 ## Why
 In a typical EVPN setup, a bridge connects at least two ports: a VM (or container) and a VXLAN interface that tunnels traffic to other nodes in the EVPN zone.
-FRR only advertises neighbor entries that exist directly on the bridge.
+FRR advertises neighbor entries that exist directly on the bridge and FDB entries on the bridge.

 The issue: when pinging a VM on the same subnet but on a different node, the bridge forwards traffic directly to the VXLAN interface without creating a neighbor entry -- only an FDB entry is created on the VXLAN interface.
 The bridge only creates neighbor entries when it directly receives ARP queries, such as when traffic is destined for a different subnet where the bridge serves as the gateway.
+This means the EVPN type 2 route created only contains a MAC-Address and no IP-Address.

 The solution is to monitor ARP requests originating from the VM and manually install corresponding neighbor entries on the bridge.
 FRR will then detect